prayagpro/Insta-Automator/README.md

 # Insta-Automator
-Here’s your GitHub-friendly README in proper Markdown format:

 InstaBot Automation Project

 This project demonstrates an attempt to create a simple Instagram automation bot using the instabot library.
 The bot performs basic tasks such as logging into an account and following specified users.